triggermesh/knative-sources/README.md

 ## TriggerMesh Cloud Early Access

-Triggermesh Knative Sources can be used as is from this repo.
+TriggerMesh Knative Sources can be used as is from this repo.
 You can also use them along with other components from our Cloud [https://cloud.triggermesh.io](https://cloud.triggermesh.io) where we have developed an enjoyable UI to configure them.

 ## Support